iobroker-community-adapters/ioBroker.device-watcher/README.md

 ### Notifications

-The adapter has different possibilities to send a notification:
+The adapter has different possibilities to send notifications:

 -   When a device is reachable or no longer reachable
 -   When a device has reached the low battery level or the low bat state is true